deepmediaAI/deep-media-api-quickstart/Multi_Modal_Documentation.md

 ### Authentication

-Every API request requires authentication via the HTTP Bearer scheme using your API token.
-For enhanced security, you can:
+All API requests require authentication using the HTTP Bearer token.
+For secure API interactions:

-- Generate a short-lived session token (valid for 1 hour) using **GET /user/token/session**.
+- Generate a session token (valid for 1 hour) by making a request to the session token endpoint.
-- Refresh your session token with **POST /user/token/refresh**.
+- Refresh your token when needed using the token refresh endpoint.

 ### API Endpoints

-- **Fetching Available Models:**
+#### Fetching Available Models

-  Retrieve the list of available detection models using the `/models` endpoint.
-The response includes model identifiers and supported modalities (audio, video, image, text).
+Retrieve the list of available deepfake detection models by making a request to the models endpoint.
+The response includes model identifiers and the modalities supported (audio, video, image, text).

-- **Uploading Files:**
+#### Uploading Files

-  Upload your files for processing using the `POST /file/uploadS3` endpoint.
-The API returns the filename for subsequent processing.
+Upload your media files using the file upload endpoint.
+Send the file as a multipart/form-data request; the API will return the filename for further processing.

-- **Processing Videos:**
+#### Processing Media Files

-  DeepID supports both individual and batch processing via:
+DeepID supports several methods for processing media files:

-  - **Individual Processing:** Use `POST /file/process` or `POST /v2/file/process` with required parameters:
-    - `modalities`: An array specifying the modalities.
-    - `mode`: Processing mode (async or sync).
-    - `s3Location` or `webLocation`: The location of the uploaded file.
+**Standard Processing:**

+- *Individual File Processing:*
+  Use the individual processing endpoint with parameters such as the list of modalities, processing mode (asynchronous or synchronous), and the file location.

+- *Batch Processing:*
-  - **Batch Processing:** Use `POST /file/process/batch` to process multiple files concurrently.
+  Use the batch processing endpoint to process multiple files concurrently.

-- **Tracking Processing Status:**
+**Turbo Mode Processing:**

+- *Turbo Mode:*
+  Use the dedicated Turbo Mode endpoint for near real-time processing.
+This option bypasses the asynchronous queue and returns immediate results.
+Note that Turbo Mode is best used for small, short-duration media only.

+#### Tracking Processing Status

-  Monitor the status of processed files using `GET /file/status/{id}` (or `POST /file/status/batch` for multiple files).
-Success statuses include "RESULTS" and "PROCESSED".
+Monitor the status of processed files by querying the status endpoint with the unique file identifier.
+For multiple files, use the batch status endpoint.
+Successful processing statuses include "RESULTS" and "PROCESSED".

-- **Getting File Data:**
+#### Getting File Data

-  Retrieve detailed file data via:
+Retrieve detailed information about your uploaded files by using the file data endpoints:
-  - `GET /file/`
-  - `GET /file/{prefix}`
-  - `GET /file/md5/{md5}`

-- **Usage Statistics:**
-  Check usage with:
-  - `GET /organisation/usage`
-  - `GET /user/usage`

-### API New Feature Guide

-New API features include:

-- **Comprehensive File Data Reporting:** Provides a complete JSON report of all analytics.
-- **Generator Attribution:** (Image only) Identifies the AI generator behind the content.
-- **Visual Manipulation Detection:** Generates heatmaps to highlight manipulated regions.
-- **Contextual Image Description:** Automatically generates narrative descriptions of image content.
-- **Analytical Reasoning:** Offers detailed explanations for detection outcomes.
+- An overview endpoint for all files.
+- An endpoint for files matching a specific prefix.
+- An endpoint to retrieve file data based on the MD5 hash.

+#### Usage Statistics

+Check your usage statistics using the organization usage and user usage endpoints.

 ---